ThingPulse/esp8266-spotify-remote/README.md

 1. Open the project in the Arduino IDE.
 1. Install the required Arduino libraries.
 Go to Sketch > Include Library... > Manage Libraries....
 Then, for each library, put its name into the text field to have its metadata pulled from the internet and displayed below.
 Select the latest version and install it.
 	1. [Mini Grafx](https://www.arduinolibraries.info/libraries/mini-grafx) library (by Daniel Eichhorn, V 1.0.0 or later)
-	1. [JPEGDecoder](https://www.arduinolibraries.info/libraries/jpeg-decoder) library (by Bodmer, Makoto Kurauchi, Rich Geldreich, v1.7.8 or later)
+	1. [JPEGDecoder](https://www.arduinolibraries.info/libraries/jpeg-decoder) library (by Bodmer, Makoto Kurauchi, Rich Geldreich, v1.7.8 or later).
+After installing the library, please go to the folder 'Arduino/libraries/JPEGDecoder' and open the file 'User_config.h'.
+Uncomment line 5 so that you'll get: //#define LOAD_SD_LIBRARY
 	1. [JSON Streaming Parser](https://www.arduinolibraries.info/libraries/json-streaming-parser) library (by Daniel Eichhorn, v1.0.5 or later)
 	1. [XPT2046_Touchscreen](https://www.arduinolibraries.info/libraries/xpt2046_touchscreen) (by Paul Stoffregen, v1.2.0 or later)
 1. Set your *WiFi credentials* in the `settings.h` file